Orlando, Florida: a city that’s renowned for its theme parks, cool downtown area and thriving tourism.

 First things first, getting to Orlando from the UK is easy seen as though it’s such a tourist hotspot.

 Southerners can fly there direct from London-Gatwick airport via British Airways.
 Then Northerners can fly there direct from Manchester airport via Delta, KLM, Virgin Atlantic and Air France.

 How to Get Around Orlando

 In terms of getting around Orlando, renting a car is the best option by far.

 Why?
 Well, it’s very easy to drive around Orlando.

-If you don’t drive or would prefer not to, there’s also the following methods of transportation available.
+If you don’t drive or would prefer not to, there are also the following methods of transportation available: